chris-wood/ietf100/notes.md

 - Principles:
     - Probing and latching are separable events
     - Interface use is a local policy decision
-    - Honor peer's interface decision
+    - Honor peer's interface decision (latch onto new peer address once probe succeeds)
 - Look at MOBIKE for relevant threat model and suggestions

 # dprive (bar BOF)